Surgery or IDD Therapy®?

 Making the Choice: Surgery or IDD Therapy®

 Our practitioners are often told by patients that they were looking for an alternative to surgery.
-Knowing the risks involved with surgery was one of the facts that prompted up to develop IDD Therapy®.
+Knowing the risks involved with surgery was one of the facts that prompted us to develop IDD Therapy®.
 For that reason, we developed this list of pros and cons to help us, and you, understand why it makes sense to try IDD Therapy® before “going under the knife.”

 Failure rate for low back surgery is very high.
-On average, about 53% of spinal surgeries fail to relieve symptoms.1
+On average, about

 Typical back surgery recovery time ranges from six weeks to six months, which can cause a major disruption to your life and your job.